Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: Statistical motivation

+Difficulties in the training and use of machine learning algorithms are widely discussed by computer scientists \citep{Goodfellow2017} and statisticians \citep{Hastie2009}.
+There are two problems for algorithmic temperature forecasts that help inform the data collection and analyses to follow.

-The mechanisms creating extreme heat are increasingly understood \parencite[chap.~13]{Tziperman2022}.
-But for both large scale ``AI'' methods and climate simulations, forecasting the presence or absence heat waves, rather then high temperatures, can be a distraction \parencite{Smith2013}. \textcite[1]{Perkins2013} caution, `` ... definitions and measurements of heat waves are ambiguous and inconsistent, generally being endemic to only the group affected, or the respective study reporting the analysis.''
-Moreover, heat wave definitions can be media driven \parencite{Hulme2008, Hopke2020}.
+First is a tendency to focus on heat waves as binary events.
+The mechanisms governing extreme heat are increasingly understood \citep[chap.~13]{Tziperman2022}, but forecasting the presence or absence of heat waves, rather than high temperatures, can be a distraction \citep{Smith2013}. \citeauthor{Perkins2013} \citeyearpar{Perkins2013} caution, ``\ldots\ definitions and measurements of heat waves are ambiguous and inconsistent, generally being endemic to only the group affected, or the respective study reporting the analysis.''
+Moreover, heat wave definitions can be media-driven \citep{Hulme2008,Hopke2020}.
 Noteworthy heat is newsworthy heat.
-In short, it can be risky to treat heat waves as discrete statistical events when the reality is far more nuanced and challenging to measure.
+In short, it can be risky to treat heat waves as discrete physical events when the reality is far more nuanced.

-Finally, the role of excessive nocturnal heat commonly is overlooked.
-Yet, high nocturnal temperatures can significantly threaten local ecosystems and public health.
-Critical recovery time from excessive daytime temperatures can be sacrificed \parencite{Walther2002, Anderson2009, He2022}.
-Nocturnal temperatures are easy to overlook because they are almost never the highest daily temperatures.
-In addition, they are shaped by somewhat different mechanisms than diurnal temperatures.
+Second, the role of excessive nocturnal heat commonly is overlooked.
+Yet, high nocturnal temperatures can substantially threaten local ecosystems and public health.
+Critical recovery time from excessive daytime temperatures can be sacrificed \citep{Walther2002,Anderson2009,He2022}.
+Nocturnal temperatures are easy to neglect because they are almost never the highest daily temperatures.
+In addition, they are shaped by somewhat different mechanisms from diurnal temperatures, making them especially challenging to forecast.

-In the pages ahead, forecasts of local, extreme and high temperatures are the topic, both during the day and at night.
-Quantile supervised learning and conformal prediction inference are the main tools.
-They are applied to weather station data.
-Promising results are achieved.

-\section{Data and Methods}
+\section{Data and methods}

-The data come from the Paris-Montsouris weather station.
-Observations from 2020 are employed for training.
-A temporal index $t = 1,2,3, \dots, T$ denotes each of 183 days from March 1st to September 30th used in the analysis.
-The two response variables are centigrade air temperatures at 2PM and 2AM solar time.
-These solar times serve as proxies for the warmest daily diurnal and nocturnal temperatures, which are not necessarily the most extreme heat day after day.
-Solar time provides a useful and consistent time stamp for the analyses while avoiding local conventions such as the presence or absence of daylight savings time.